rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

 }
 ```

 Inside the `UpdateHeartbeatAsync` method, which is invoked every second, we call the `CheckHealthAsync` method of the `HealthCheckService` class that requests all the registered health check services to report the health of the service.
-Based on the response that we receive, we either respond to the probe or halt the TCP listener and thereby do not report the service's health.
+Based on the response that we receive, we either respond to the probe or halt the TCP listener and do not report the service's health.
 Kubernetes treats unresponded requests as a permanent error after reaching the consecutive failure threshold.
-Unlike HTTP probes that give you the option to respond to every probe request with the appropriate status code to indicate whether the service is healthy or not, with TCP probes, you can either accept or reject a TCP connection from Kubernetes to denote the health of the service.
+Unlike HTTP probes that give you the option to respond to every probe request with the appropriate status code to indicate the health of the service, with TCP probes, you can either accept or reject a TCP connection from Kubernetes to indicate the health of the service.

 ## Deploy to Kubernetes

-Use the following command to build the container image using the Dockerfile present in the `OfficeCountdownClock` project.
+Use the following command to build a container image named `nine-to-five:1.0.0` using the Dockerfile present in the `OfficeCountdownClock` project.

 ```sh
 docker build . -t nine-to-five:1.0.0